top of page

 Music production can definitely be considered a difficult skill to master.
 It is a pursuit that requires both a creative mind but also technical mind.
 It requires being able to analyse sounds and use technology but also to come up with musical ideas that capture emotions and ideas.

-Not all people are able to do both of these skills well simultaneously and tend to fall somewhere along the continuum of a musician and an engineer.
+Not all people are able to do both of these skills well simultaneously and tend to fall somewhere along the continuum between a musician and an engineer.
 Music production to a high level requires being able to do both well.

 Music production is hard because It requires understanding complex software (the DAW), music composition, music theory, arrangement, acoustics, psychoacoustics, mixing and mastering.
 This is just to name a few elements of the music production process.